Crispy on the outside, soft in the middle, these quick and easy fritters are delicious veg-packed finger food.

-I had my fritters with sweet chilli dipping sauce, while Kipper took the ketchup and mayonnaise route.
-Half the fun of fritters is dipping them in something, so go wild with the condiments.
+I had my sweetcorn and carrot fritters with sweet chilli dipping sauce, while Kipper took the ketchup and mayonnaise route.
+Half the fun of fritters is dipping them in something, in my opinion, so pick whatever dip you like.

 - 2 medium carrots

 - 200 g tin sweetcorn, drained (approx. 7 oz)

 - 1 pinch hot smoked paprika

 - ½ tsp ground black pepper

 - 75 g self-raising flour (scant ¾ cup)